robleto/ShakesFind/README.md

 ### Managing the Private Dataset

-Award dataset loader (`lib/awards-data.js`) is retained only for historical reference and may be removed in a future cleanup.
-Do NOT add proprietary award dumps.
+Award dataset loader was removed in v3.0.0 along with related sample data.

 ## 📝 License